 We present this essay in two parts because each part is a distinct aspect of the Craft of Musical Communication, each of which relies wholly on the other to "work."
 One aspect is not more important than the other.
-Each depends on the other to project the full force of which they are both capable, for producing inspiring performances of music.
+Each depends on the other to project the full force of which they are both capable, for producing performances of music meant to inspire listeners.

-It might be interesting for our readers to know that the techniques and concepts presented here have been tested with musicians, listeners, as well as what can only be called hostile listeners.
-Hostile listeners are the ones who profess a strong antagonism to classical music.
-When the techniques were used while playing the music during our presentations, the result for musicians was mixed, that is, about 95% of the musicians loved the way the music felt, 5% of the musicians hated what they thought violated their notion of how music ought to go and were openly antagonistic to the techniques.
-For listeners, 100% felt inspired by the result, and for the hostile listeners, 100% were pleasantly surprised by what they heard.
-During the performances, it seems, they discovered that the problem they had with classical music was the way it was played, not the music itself, nor their relative ignorance of that kind of music.
+It might be interesting for you to know that the techniques and concepts presented here have been tested with musicians and listeners, as well as with what can only be called "hostile listeners"--the ones who profess a strong antagonism to classical music.
+When the techniques were used while playing the music during our presentations, the result for musicians was mixed; about 95% of the musicians loved the way the music felt, and 5% of the musicians hated what they thought violated their notion of how music ought to go and were openly antagonistic to the techniques.
+For listeners who were not musically trained, 100% felt inspired by the result, and for the hostile listeners, 100% were pleasantly surprised by what they heard.
+During the performances, it seems, hostile listeners discovered that the problem they had with classical music was the way it was played, not the music itself, nor their relative ignorance of that kind of music.

 These experiences/experiments can be and ought to be reproduced by anyone who is truly serious about learning the craft of musical communication, if only to have the force of proof to give him or her the confidence to absolutely know that these techniques and concepts work just as we say they do.
 It is not enough to take them on faith.
 They must be tested with listeners of all kinds.
 However, care must be taken in dealing with trained musicians, as they tend to be too prejudiced due to indoctrination in the current style of playing classical music, a way of playing in which these techniques are almost nowhere to be found.

-Why the hostility and antagonism?
+Why the hostility and antagonism between classically trained musicians and hostile listeners?
 We suspect that the hostility on both sides is due to a misunderstanding of each about the other.
-Musicians tend to dismiss normal ordinary people as being crass and unsophisticated in their musical tastes and therefore not worth bothering with as listeners.
+Too many classically trained musicians tend to dismiss normal, ordinary people as being crass and unsophisticated in their musical tastes and therefore not worth bothering with as listeners.
 And these listeners tend to write off classical musicians as being out of touch, indifferent, snobbish, and effete and therefore not worth listening to.
-Of such is the current environment surrounding classical music, which is tragic because the music was designed to express, in many cases, deep and intense love and it used to be performed lovingly and engagingly for the enjoyment of everyone.
-Nowadays, classical music is associated with fear and evil (believe it or not!!) in our cultural cliche's.
-For example, in movies, the villains too often are seen listening to classical music as they order the murder of others, classical musicians are depicted as egotistical, self centered, solipsistic curs without an ounce of compassion or totally lacking in common sense, and violence and huge explosions are too often accompanied by some of the greatest classical music ever written.
+This current environment surrounding classical music is tragic because the music was designed to express, in many cases, deep and intense love, and it used to be performed lovingly and engagingly for the enjoyment of everyone.
+Nowadays, believe it or not, classical music is associated with fear and evil in our cultural cliche's.
+For example, in movies, the villains too often are seen listening to classical music as they order the murder of others.
+Classical musicians are depicted as egotistical, self centered, solipsistic curs totally lacking incompassion, common sense, or both, and violence and huge explosions are too often accompanied by some of the greatest classical music ever written.

 This means that each of us has a role to play to change this nasty environment into one that is full of the joy of music...and not just for musicians.
 That is why we have presented this essay.